 About The Brinery

-I’ve enjoyed the annual ritual of naturally fermenting my family’s own Alaska-grown garden vegetables for more than 20 years.
+I’ve enjoyed the annual ritual of naturally fermenting my own Alaska-grown vegetables for more than 20 years.
 The spicy kimchi came first, based on a recipe learned from an old friend.
-The kimchi provided both a great way to preserve an abundance of garden cabbage, carrots, turnips and other veggies, as well as a winter’s worth of delicious, nutrient-dense and very convenient lunch salads.
-I was hooked!
+That kimchi provided both a great way to preserve an abundance of garden cabbage and carrots, as well as a winter’s worth of delicious, nutrient-dense and convenient meals.
+I was hooked.

 The more I learned, the more I saw a beautiful convergence.
 One of the oldest and safest food preservation methods is also incredibly good for us.
 Hook, line and sinker.